-Now you have your wedding sparklers safely lit and you are ready for the grand exit!
-While you are part taking in the wedding sparklers festivites we wanted to make you have some safety notes so you and your wedding party have a flawless exit!
+Now you have your 20 inch sparklers safely lit and you are ready for the grand exit!
+While you are part taking in the wedding sparklers festivities we wanted to make you have some safety notes so you and your wedding party have a flawless exit!

 - Have your wedding party extend their arms as far they can while holding the wedding sparklers.
 Make sure they are straight to help keep away from your face, body, and clothing.